arcus/education_modules/elements_of_maps/elements_of_maps.md

 Not everyone can distinguish colors.
 While colors can be a powerful tool, if colors are the only way you are distinguishing features on your map, those features will be invisible to some of your audience.

+To expand the number of people who can read your maps, use a tool like [ColorBrewer](https://colorbrewer2.org/#) to select a palette of colors that more people will be able to distinguish.

 </div>

-While color isn't universally accessible, it is still an important way tool for distinguish features from each other on a map.
+While even a _more_ accessible color palette isn't _universally_ accessible, color can still be an important way tool for distinguish features from each other on a map.

 Hue
 ------